itsmoosh/g3m3/readme_input.md

-alpha_e - exponent for latitudinal density scaling at inner boundary (‘top hat’ (?) distribution) denh_inner - number density in sim units for ‘heavy’ species at planetary inner boundary for this exec. denh_inner*rho_equiv = n_h (in cm^-3) denh_torus - number density in sim units for 'heavy' species at moon inner boundary for this exec o_conc - fraction of ‘oxygen’ species at inner boundary gravity - acceleration at planetary surface in SI ti_te - ion to electron temperature ratio gamma - polytropic index
+alpha_e - exponent for latitudinal density scaling at inner boundary (‘top hat’ (?) distribution) denh_inner - number density in sim units for ‘heavy’ species at planetary inner boundary for this exec. denh_inner*rho_equiv = n_h (in cm^-3) denh_torus - number density in sim units for 'heavy' species at moon inner boundary for this exec gravity - acceleration at planetary surface in SI ti_te - ion to electron temperature ratio gamma - polytropic index